-Using Ayres’ Sensory Integration and sensory strategies to reduce restraint and behaviours that challenge.
+Using Ayres’ Sensory Integration and sensory strategies to support health and wellbeing.

 Day 1: 9.30 – 16.00

 Day 1: 16.15 – 17.15 Optional Session: Playing with the EASI and seeing how it might work with adults.
 This is not training in the EASI – just a chance to see it and learn a bit more how it is being developed and to brainstorm how it might work with adults.

 Day 2: 9.30 – 15.00